-To ensure the public is informed about the actions that can help save a life in their families, neighborhoods, schools, faith communities, and workplaces, during Suicide Prevention Month (#SPM20) in September—and all year round—the Action Alliance is leveraging the good work of existing campaigns (#BeThe1To, #BeThere, and Take 5 to Save Lives) that focus on the importance of being there for others.
+To ensure the public is informed about the actions they can take to help those in their life who may be in crisis—during Suicide Prevention Month (#SPM21) in September and all year round—the Action Alliance is leveraging the good work of existing campaigns (#BeThe1To, #BeThere, and Take 5 to Save Lives) that focus on the importance of being there for others.

 The Action Alliance and its partners will collectively unite in September and throughout the year to educate the public about the many ways they can take action to support a person who is struggling or in crisis.
 Through a series of e-blasts leading up to September, the Action Alliance hopes to equip organizations with the necessary resources and tools to plan for and participate in this important national conversation.

 - e-blast #1: Developing Effective and Safe Messaging for Suicide Prevention Month

 - e-blast #2: Highlighting the Role of All Americans

-Learn more about the existing campaigns and utilize existing materials in your organization's messaging in September and beyond.
+Learn more about the existing campaigns and utilize their materials in your organization's messaging in September and beyond.
 Help is available and hope is a reality.